CBSkarmory/TrigSimple/README.md

 Simplifies trigonometric expressions automatically with state space search AI

-Shows work with fewest possible number of steps
+Shows work from start to simplified expression

 ## Build Instructions
 Use `sbt assembly` to generate a standalone jar file